schuwan/Reverse-Angular/README.md

 Create services for each deployment above, where all three will also act as load balancers.

 Install Jenkins Pipeline and Grafana on the cluster.
-Note: due to us not being able to access GCP services we requried to setup Role Bindings to get it working in the cluster properly.
+Note: Due to us not being able to access the GCP services we requried, we setup ClusterRoleBindings to get Jenkins working properly.